|

 Rags

 Start with using your favorite regular stripper.
-I love Citristrip, but with the American border being closed to Canada for well over a year there are no much needed shopping trips south for us and I ran out.
-Hubs used Heirloom Pure Paint Stripper instead.
-It works but has got a strong smell.
-If you have access to Citristrip I would try using it instead.
+I love Citristrip, but I ran out and its unavailable in Canada.
+Hubs used Heirloom Pure Paint Stripper.
+It works but has a strong smell.
+If you have access to Citristrip suggest using it instead.

 Whatever stripper you use, brush a thick layer on the cabinet surface.
 Then cover it with plastic wrap to prevent evaporation.
 Doing this not only makes the job wayyy easier, it keeps the stripper from evaporating and a little goes much farther.
 Leave it to sit for an hour, using a paint scraper remove the paint.
 It lifts right off like regular latex paint, it shocked me that it worked.
 Yeah.